build3r/TodayILearned/stoic_lessons/lessons_2021.md

 7. Jul 07: While you are self-learning you are not trying to impress any anyone.
 You doing it to be better which is your Duty.
 8. Jul 08: Stop monkeying around about what could be, what you don't have and start take responsibility and be the owner of your own life.
 9. Jul 09: Philosophy helps at leadership position in making the right decision.
 Every leader should practice philosophy.
 10. Jul 10: Be humble with your art.
-Do thing which you truly enjoy.
+Do things which you truly enjoy.
 11. Jul 11: Think of yourself as a startup, you are born as an idea and you have work hard to develop it into something useful.
 12. Jul 12: Things which you have learnt here, apply them in practice.
 13. Jul 13: Being a good leader is that you must help others to be better, Its your duty.